Avoiding rear end collisions

 There may be those that think that rear end accidents are unavoidable, but that is not always the case.
 Rear end accidents are often the evidence of following too closely (especially in wet or icy conditions).
 They also often occur because drivers are distracted or speeding.
 Rear end accidents are often preventable – a term used by professional drivers wherein the driver strives to do everything reasonable to avoid the collision.
 There are many (reasonable) steps your organization can encourage and follow to reduce the risks of being involved in a rear end accident.

-Before going on the road (some questions you can ask):
+Before going on the road

 - Have all of your vehicles been properly inspected?

 - Are the brakes working properly?

 - Do your drivers properly adjust their mirrors before pulling onto the roadway?

 - Do your vehicle tires have adequate tread depth?
 (Consumer Reports now recommends 4/32 inch – twice that of the old “Lincoln penny head test” – use a quarter now instead of a penny.)